freebsd/freebsd-quarterly/2019q3/pf_sigs.md

 vm_fault(), and then interpret result in term of the user-visible error condition, returning precalculated signal number and si_code to the caller.
-Now trap_pfault() only need to decide for signal numbers for truly machine-depended errors.
+Now trap_pfault() only need to decide for signal numbers for truly machine-dependent errors.
 For amd64, an example of such case is protection key violation.

 Besides compliance and bug fixes, we also provided some refinements to